RajanMehta/rudder/README.md

-# Rudder: Simplified Conversational Engine (WIP)
+# Rudder: Simplified Conversational Engine

-Rudder is a lightweight, JSON-configurable dialog engine that orchestrates LLM intelligence with deterministic state control.
+Rudder is a lightweight, JSON-configurable **dialog engine** that orchestrates LLM intelligence with deterministic state control.
 It serves as the "rudder" for your LLM, ensuring it stays on course through pre-defined conversational flows.

+## Who is this for?

+Rudder is built for **Researchers, Developers and Conversational AI Engineers** who need to bridge the gap between flexible LLMs and strict business requirements.
+It is ideal for:

+*   **Rapid Prototyping (POCs)**: Developers who need to quickly build and iterate on robust proof-of-concepts without the overhead of enterprise tools (rasa, dialogflow, etc).
+*   **Architectural Blueprints**: Anyone looking for a structural checklist of the components required for reliable conversational AI (validators, enrichers, state logic) before starting a custom implementation.
+*   **Safety-First AI**: Teams who want to prevent LLM hallucinations by restricting the model's "action space" to specific, pre-defined scenarios.
+*   **LLM Benchmarking**: Researchers comparing how different LLMs perform in high-stakes, state-controlled conversational scenarios.

+> [!NOTE]
+> This project is currently in a research/prototyping phase and is not yet recommended for production use.

 ## Core Flow
 1.  **State Lookup**: The engine identifies the user's current state from the session context (or starts at `root`).